Learning Calligraphy: The Top 6 Mistakes Beginners Make With Calligraphy

 1) Approaching calligraphy as an extension of handwriting

 The way I see it, calligraphy is a discipline.
 It is an art in the same way learning to play an instrument is an art.
-The ability to play chopsticks on the piano does not make someone a good pianist.
+The ability to drum out chopsticks on the piano does not make someone a good pianist.
 It is a creative pursuit that requires patience, dedication, and practice.

 Most beginners who approach calligraphy thinking it is simply just “writing with a dip pen and ink” will be disappointed when they find it’s not as easy as it looks to control that nib and the ink that flows off of it!